15%

 mimikatz # sekurlsa::minidump <path_to_dmp_file>

-You can create a memory dump file using tools like Task Manager or ProcDump.
+You can create a dump file using tools such as Task Manager or ProcDump.

 3. Extracting Kerberos Tickets